acholonu/udacity_cicd_project3/README.md

 - *ansible/deploy-backend.yml*: Sets up the deploy role (also initiates ansible settings).
   - *ansible/roles/deploy/tasks/main.yml*: `Add description`

 Note the actually code for the application that is being deployed is in the backend and frontend containers.
 The backend constructs the backend server using Nodejs.
-The frontend (i.e., client GUI) is also created using Nodejs
+The frontend (i.e., client GUI) is also created using Nodejs.
+Also we are using a `blue-green deployment strategy`.

 ### How the CICD pipeline is laid out by the config.yml file